hombreperro45/docs/docs/library/mednafen_psx_hw.md

 Most conversion tools will want a single .bin file for each disk.
 If your game uses multiple .bin files (tracks) per disk, you will have to mount the cue sheet to a virtual drive and re-burn the images onto a single track before conversion.

+!!! note
-Note that RetroArch does not currently have .pbp database due to variability in users' conversion methods.
+    RetroArch does not currently have .pbp database due to variability in users' conversion methods.
 All .pbp games will have to be added to playlists manually.

 ## Saves